timoh6/TCrypto/README.markdown

 TCrypto supports installation using Composer, but currently this is not recommended.
-Composer is vulnerable to MITM attacks and at the time being, TCrypto should be obtained via secure connection using GitHub.
+Composer is vulnerable to MITM attacks and at the time being, TCrypto should be obtained only via secure connection using GitHub.

 TCrypto Keymanager and Keytool